CIA Task Force "Havana Syndrome" rules out foreign attacks in most cases reported in interim report - ExBulletin

 “There are a number of cases, some of our most difficult cases, that remain unresolved and remain the focus of active investigation,” the official said, confirming that they involved US personnel from the CIA and other government agencies, but declined to specify that where and when. those incidents had occurred.

-In a statement, CIA Director William Burns said, “We are pursuing this complex issue with analytical rigor, sound craftsmanship and compassion, and we have devoted intense resources to this challenge.”
+In a statement, CIA Director William Burns said: “We are pursuing this complex issue with analytical rigor, sound craftsmanship and compassion and have devoted intensive resources to this challenge.”

-“While we have reached some important intermediate findings, we are not finished.
-We will continue the mission to investigate these incidents and provide access to world-class care for those in need,” said Burns, who when he was appointed to head the agency, he has consistently vowed to find answers and provide care for affected staff.
+“While we have reached some important provisional findings, we are not finished.
+We will continue our mission to investigate these incidents and provide access to world-class care for those in need,” said Burns, who when he was appointed to lead the agency, he has consistently vowed to find answers and provide care for affected staff.

 The CIA findings, which reflect the current perspective of the intelligence community, come at a time of constant government-wide effort to understand and identify the cause of the mysterious disaster, which is characterized by symptoms such as nausea, dizziness, and cracking. ear and headache, and is often preceded by a sensation of heat or pressure.
 The incidents initially gained prominence after being reported by staff at the US Embassy in Havana, Cuba, in 2016.

-Since then there have been a flurry of reports made by US diplomats, intelligence officers and military personnel stationed or traveling to countries around the world – including Austria, Colombia, Germany, Serbia, India, Vietnam and others – many of them which resulted in injury to victims in the US for medical treatment.
+Since then there have been a flurry of reports made by US diplomats, intelligence officers and military personnel stationed or traveling to countries around the world – including Austria, Colombia, Germany, Serbia, India, Vietnam and others – many of them which resulted in victims being dispersed to the US for medical treatment.
 There have also been cases reported on American soil, including Washington, DC, North Virginia, and Boston.

 In 2020, a study by the National Academy of Sciences commissioned by the State Department said the “most plausible” cause was “directed, pulsating, radiofrequency energy.”
 That study, along with other evidence circulated by current and former US officials, fueled the unofficial hypothesis that the cases were the result of intelligence gathering attempts by Russian or other government operatives using technology or energy-directed weapons.